iosappdeveloper/test/README.markdown

 # Guidelines

+1. Write XCTestCase for one object and test one behavior at a time
+   * One XCTestCase file for every object/system under test (SUT)
+   * One behavior of one component at a time
-1. Prefer to structure unit test function body in 3 sections -
+   * Prefer to structure unit test function body in 3 sections -

       * Given - initial conditions

       * When - perform actions

       * Then - expect output/states

       Note, many a times `setup()` function would have some of the intial conditions or even all

-The object being tested is generally referred as the system under test (SUT).

 ```swift
 func testSuccessUsingCompanyText() {